|Early Spring Date:||April 28|

 Spring: Bay-breasted Warblers are one of the most sought-after species at Monticello Park.
+They most commonly pass through during the second and third weeks in May.
 They are usually uncommon.
 In 2012, the only sightings during the spring (two birds) were on May 12.
-But in the spring of 2018, 47 were recorded.
-They most commonly pass through during the second and third weeks in May.
+But in the spring of 2020, they were very common; from May 16 to 23, double-digit sightings were recorded each day.

 Where to See Them in the Park

 Bay-breasted Warblers usually stay high in the canopy.
 Their song is high-pitched and can be difficult to hear.
 In 2017, they came down lower where they could be seen more easily; not many cankerworms were around, and songbirds had to seek alternative food sources closer to the ground.
 Bay-breasted Warblers sometimes go into the creek to bathe and drink.

 The male Bay-breasted Warbler is a striking bird.
 The cap, breast, and flanks are chestnut.
 The face and cheeks are black, and the side of the neck has a large buffy patch.
 The male has two white wingbars, and the back has black and gray streaks.

 No other warbler who visits Monticello has a rufous cap.
 If you can see only the underside and the chestnut flanks, which often happens when birds are high in the trees, you might confuse a Bay-breasted with a Chestnut-sided Warbler.
 There is much more chestnut on the flanks of the Bay-breasted, and the Chestnut-sided does not have chestnut on the throat.
 The underparts of the Chestnut-sided are white, while the undersides of the Bay-breasted are tan.
 The back of the Bay-breasted is dark, while the back of the Chestnut-sided has a greenish-yellow tinge.
 The Bay-breasted is one of the larger warblers and looks a little bigger and bulkier.
 Bay-breasted Warblers generally are seen higher in the trees than the Chestnut-sided.